Do lifestyle choices impact our carbon footprint? Here is the answer

 General

-We won’t be able to track our carbon footprint as we track our finances (though one day, thanks to CO2 emissions labelling for products, we might).
-However, we will use our calculation spreadsheet and keep track of our emissions annually to ensure we are heading in the right direction.
+We won’t be able to track our carbon footprint as we track our finances (though one day hopefully, with CO2 emissions labelling for products, we might).
+However, we will use our calculation spreadsheet and keep track of our emissions over time to ensure we are heading in the right direction.

 Cows eating